Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Non-conserved helical charge

 where $c_h$ represents the velocity of the helical vortical wave in a neutral, non-dissipating plasma,

 We identify the mode corresponding to $\omega_0 = 0$ as the axial vortical mode, $\omega_\AVW$, while the helical vortical modes $\omega_h^\pm$ have

+The above relation provides the dispersion relation for the HVW in a neutral plasma, which is fully consistent with the previously reported result for the HVW in the same limit [c.f.
+Eq.
+(118) in Ref.\cite{Ambrus:2019khr}].
 Notice that we work with a dissipative (lossy) medium so that the apparent (in fact, infinite) superluminal group velocity $v_{\rm gr.} = \partial {\rm Re}\, [\omega(k)]/\partial k$ at the merging point $k = k_{\rm th}$ does not violate causality as long as the asymptotic causality condition at large momentum, $k \to \infty$, is fulfilled~\cite{Pu:2009fj}.

 The above solution indicates that the HVW propagates only when the wavenumber $k$ exceeds the threshold value $k_{\rm th}$ given by the second relation in Eq.~\eqref{eq:QED_kth}.
 At wavenumbers lower than $k_{\rm th}$, the modes $\omega^\pm_h$ are purely dissipative.